yiziz/docs/docs/guide/front-end/vite/index.md

 vite build --mode production
 ```

-Now that you can build both development and production bundles, you can toggle between having features such as sourcemaps and console logging if you don't wish to test code outside of Vite's DevServer.
+Now that you can build both development and production bundles, you can toggle between having features such as sourcemaps and console logging if you wish to test code outside of Vite's DevServer.

 ## Source structure